hashicorp/envconsul/README.md

   no_prefix = false

   # This is the path of the key in Consul or Vault from which to read data.
+  # The path field is required or the config block will be ignored.
   path = "foo/bar"
 }